What is DOXORUBICIN HCL?

 What should I watch for while using DOXORUBICIN HCL?

 This medication must be given slowly into a vein only.
 It is very important not to inject this medication into a muscle or beneath the skin.
 If this medication accidentally leaks into surrounding tissue, the skin/muscle may be severely damaged.
 Notify your doctor right away if redness, blistering, sores, pain, or swelling occur at or near the injection site.
 Doxorubicin may cause heart problems, including possibly fatal heart failure.
 Heart problems may occur during doxorubicin therapy or months to years after receiving this medication.
 Your risk of developing heart problems depends on your dose, medical history (including previous heart disease, radiation therapy in the chest area), and previous use of this and other drugs (including daunorubicin and cyclophosphamide).
 Children are at higher risk and should be monitored later in life for delayed heart problems.
 See also Side Effects section.
-Very rarely, people with cancer who are treated with this type of medication have developed other cancers (e.g., secondary leukemia).
+Very rarely, people with cancer who are treated with this type of medication have developed other cancers (such as secondary leukemia).
 The risk is greater if you are over age 50 or have received certain types of chemotherapy or radiation therapy.
 Consult your doctor for more details.
 This medication may cause certain severe (rarely fatal) blood disorders (bone marrow suppression leading to low red blood cells/white blood cells /platelets).
 This can lower your body's ability to fight infection and stop bleeding.
-Tell your doctor right away if you develop any signs of infection (e.g., fever, chills, persistent sore throat), unusual tiredness, or easy bleeding/bruising.
+Tell your doctor right away if you develop any signs of infection (such as sore throat that doesn't go away, fever, chills), unusual tiredness, or easy bleeding/bruising.
 Your doctor will closely monitor you while you are being treated with this medication.
 Different types of this medication work in different ways.
 Do not switch types of this medication without your doctor's permission.

 What if I miss a dose of DOXORUBICIN HCL?